Does Vitamin D help with Immunity – I’m going to address some frequently asked questions that have to do with the common cold, flu, and COVID.

 Our bodies don’t normally make vitamin D unless we get sunlight.
 In the winter months, for most of us in this world, we don’t get enough sunlight to make enough vitamin D. Unless you live in a warm climate, then maybe you are the exception.
 So if you aren’t getting enough sunlight in the winter months, that means you have to get enough vitamin D in your diet.
 And if you don’t do that, you will have low vitamin D levels.

-Vitamin D helps regulate or Calcium levels and is important for bone and muscle health.
+Vitamin D helps regulate or Calcium levels and is essential for bone and muscle health.
 It also plays a role in regulating our immune system, but its exact role is not known.

-Why is this important when it comes to the common cold, flu, and perhaps with this novel coronavirus that’s causing COVID-19?
+Why is this important when it comes to the common cold, flu, and perhaps with this novel coronavirus that’s causing COVID?

 Back in 2017, there was a large study in BMJ….

-In this meta-analysis specifically, it looked at over 25 randomized control trials, with a total of over 11,000 people who took vitamin D.
+This meta-analysis specifically looked at over 25 randomized control trials, with a total of over 11,000 people who took vitamin D.

-In this meta-analysis, it showed that there was a significant association between low vitamin D levels, and being more prone to developing respiratory infections.
+This meta-analysis showed a significant association between low vitamin D levels and more prone to developing respiratory infections.

-It also showed that daily or weekly supplementation with Vitamin D had the greatest benefit for those with vitamin D deficiency.
-The ones who benefited the most were the ones with more severe vitamin D deficiency, (specifically blood levels below 10 mg/ml) — and this decreased their risk of respiratory infection by 50%.
+It also showed that daily or weekly supplementation with Vitamin D had the most significant benefit for those with vitamin D deficiency.
+The ones who benefited the most were those with more severe vitamin D deficiency (specifically blood levels below 10 mg/ml), which decreased their risk of respiratory infection by 50%.